BEAUTY WILL SAVE THE WORLD. [Fyodor Dosteovsky]

 BIO

-ASKING AN ARTIST TO TALK ABOUT HIS WORK IS LIKE ASKING A PLANT TO DISCUSS HORTICULTURE.
+ASKING AN ARTIST TO TALK ABOUT THEIR WORK IS LIKE ASKING A PLANT TO DISCUSS HORTICULTURE.
 [JEAN COCTEAU]

+And what of my work?
 I could tell you stories of how some paintings come to be (sometimes swooping in like a sudden storm, sometimes a quiet, persistent nudging).
 I could tell you how free it feels in the sweet-spot moments of creation.
 I could talk about colors, or the thrill of late afternoon light.
 But I can't tell you why I may choose to paint a pear or a pot or a sky or variations of a horizon line.
 There are symbolic suggestions within subjects and styles - but these are after-things; after-the-fact musings on deeper meanings.
 In the moment, I can't explain feeling compelled to paint this or that, why I'm drawn to curves and shadows or often feel a slave to my imaginings.
-It's a mystery of spirit that moves differently in every artist; what feels beautiful or unnerving, what inspires individual expressions and forms unique bodies of work that may touch some hearts and not touch others - after all, art speaks differently to each viewer, and that's all I really know.
-Spirit moves and you follow. - Patricia
+It's a mysterious flow that moves differently in every artist; what feels beautiful or unnerving, what inspires individual expressions and forms unique bodies of work that may touch some hearts and not touch others – art speaks differently to each viewer, and that's all I really know.
+Spirit moves and you follow. —Patricia

 FROM THERE TO HERE

 I wanted to be a teacher.
 Or an archaeologist, or a psychologist.
 I wanted to help others and "save the world".
 I saw life as a great big place with a thousand trails to discover.
-I thought I might follow one of those trails - with a sketchbook and writing pad at my side, "just because".
+I thought I might follow one of those trails – with a sketchbook and writing pad at my side, of course.

 In retrospect, it seems my course was set.
 Written in the stars perhaps?

 Quickly abandoning crayons for the finer points of a pencil, my private art school would become a flowerbed, where I might be found studying the lights and darks that made up a rose petal.
-My school was also found in faces, a salt shaker, a bowl of fruit - subjects were endless.
+My school was also found in faces, a salt-shaker, a bowl of fruit – subjects were endless.
 I would practice for hours on end and awards would follow.
 And sitting right next to the act of honing my crafts was a desire to keenly observe the world around me; to know the behaviors of shapes and shadows and understand the ways of humanity.
-(I'm still learning.)
+(I'll always be learning.)

 Now I seem to have returned to where it all began.
 A place that might be called art for art's sake – and with it, an insatiable desire to express the mysterious, the ordinary, the magical, the whispered – simply because it wants expressing.